-JASNA conducts an annual student Essay Contest to foster the study and appreciation of Jane Austen's work.
-Several hundred students compete for scholarship awards each year.
+JASNA conducts an annual student Essay Contest to encourage the study and appreciation of Jane Austen's works in new generations of readers.

 High School: students and home-schooled students enrolled at the high school level during the contest year